Share

 Sometime after that I needed to add new drops to the existing regime.
 Drops that needed to be applied twice a day at a 12-hour interval, Azopt.
 I understand now that this additional maintenance treatment is quite common, but in the beginning, it felt quite burdensome, this expanded regime impinged on my lifestyle, I found it annoying.
 I needed to remember to take the drops medication with me whenever going out at night.

 I should mention that I have cataracts.
-I couldn´t really say that I notice it much.
+I can´t really say that I notice it much.
 I read a lot, I spend a lot of time at my laptop writing and researching, I wear glasses.
 I don´t think anyone would know that I have any vision problems at all and neither my cataracts nor the glaucoma in my left eye has affected my ability to do anything that I enjoy.

 Today, following a visit to my ophthalmologist, I´m now swapping the twice daily lubricating drops for four times daily dry eye relief drops.
 So, the five times a day regime is now seven times a day.
 Phew!
 Lucky I´m now retired is all I can say.
 The light at the end of the tunnel is future cataract surgery when I should have a stent put in and, fingers crossed, will need less medication.